datocms/vue-datocms/src/components/VideoPlayer/README.md

 - when not declared, the `disable-cookies` prop is true, unless you explicitly set the prop to `false` (therefore it generates a `disable-cookies` attribute)
+- when not declared, the `preload` prop defaults to `metadata`, for an optimal UX experience together with saved bandwidth
 - the video height and width, when available in the `data` props, are used to set a default `aspect-ratio: [width] / [height];` for the `<mux-player />`'s `style` attribute